 The major risks include a loss of income from the European Respiratory Society.
 This is mitigated by a contract between the parties ensuring that European Lung Foundation will have notice of more than one financial year in advance of any changes in planned funding.
 This time will enable European Lung Foundation to find alternative sources of funding, if required.
+And the diversification that European Lung Foundation has managed to achieve.

 Another risk facing the charity is the loss of EU funding.
 This risk is mitigated by ensuring that the charity is involved in as many project applications as it has capacity using different EU funding streams.
 EU funding makes up a limited amount of the overall income and so would have limited affect, should funding be lost.
-ELF has also opened a branch office in Brussels to mitigate any effects of Brexit.
+ELF has opened an office in Brussels together with ERS - called Lungs Europe - to mitigate any effects of Brexit.

-ELF has now employed a full-time fundraiser and recruited a fundraising expert to the board to further investigate funding options, including individuals, foundations and companies.
+ELF has now employed a full-time fundraiser to further investigate funding options, including individuals. foundations and companies.